Lonesome Figures

 "Right," Jess agreed.

+They stood for a moment in the particular way of people for whom the end of something has made movement briefly difficult.
 The street was quiet but not empty, the way London streets rarely are: a man walking a dog at the far end, headlights sweeping past the junction, the distant clatter of something metallic from the chicken shop two doors down that never fully closed.
 Above the rooftops the sky held its permanent orange, the glow of ten million lit windows bounced back off the cloud, the city illuminating itself.

-Mo zipped his jacket to the collar.
-"I'm going to head," he said.
+"Yeah," Mo said.
 "Tube'll be getting quiet."

 "The one on the corner," Callum agreed.